-- a.
-Used as the criterion for the reduction or withholding of any educational funding - b.
-Results are used to compare students, educators, programs, schools, communities, and states - c.
-Used as a single criterion for high-stakes decision making, such as graduation requirements or grade promotion - d.
-The results lead to sanctions or other punitive actions - e.
-Arbitrary standards are required - f.
-They do not match the processing skills, motor skills and/or academic developmental levels or language proficiency of the student - g.
-Student scores are used to determine compensation - h.
-Programs are specifically designed to teach to the test - i.
-Testing programs or tests limit or supplant instructional time - j.
-Every student is required to be tested every year - k.
-Students and parents/guardians are not provided with a complete report of the individual student's test results - 1.
-Time required to administer the test exceeds reasonable and appropriate limits for the age of the student - m.
-Test preparation impedes or discourages learning, constrains the curriculum in ways that threaten the quality of teaching and learning for students, or limits and/or curtails future educational opportunities of learners - n.
-Scores are used to track students - o.
-Students with special needs or limited English proficiency are required to take the same tests as regular education students without modifications and/or accommodations - p.
-Non-English-proficient students' scores adversely affect the evaluation of a school based on federal and state guidelines.
+- Used as the criterion for the reduction or withholding of any educational funding - Results are used to compare students, educators, programs, schools, communities, and states - Used as a single criterion for high-stakes decision making, such as graduation requirements or grade promotion - d.
+The results lead to sanctions or other punitive actions - Arbitrary standards are required e.

+- They do not match the processing skills, motor skills f. and/or academic developmental levels or language proficiency of the student - Student scores are used to determine compensation - Programs are specifically designed to teach to the test - i.
+Testing programs or tests limit or supplant instructional - Every student is required to be tested every year - Students and parents/guardians are not provided with a complete report of the individual student's test results - Time required to administer the test exceeds reasonable and appropriate limits for the age of the student - Test preparation impedes or discourages learning, constrains the curriculum in ways that threaten the quality of teaching and learning for students, or limits and/or curtails future educational opportunities of learners - Scores are used to track students n. - Students with special needs or limited English proficiency are required to take the same tests as regular education students without modifications and/or accommodations - Non-English-proficient students' scores adversely affect the evaluation of a school based on federal and state guidelines.